 The S.M.A.R.T. approach goes beyond simply identifying a goal.
 It gives you a clear system for actually achieving it.
 Here’s an example of how this approach would look as it relates to fitness:

 SPECIFIC – Details exactly what needs to happen.
-Ex: Lose 20 pounds, drop 6% body fat, and take 2 inches off my waist.
+Ex: Lose 20 pounds, drop 6% body fat, or take 3 inches off my waist.

-ACCOUNTABLE – Tell someone who will hold you accountable and won’t let you quit, what your goal is.
+ACCOUNTABLE – Tell someone about your goal who will hold you accountable and won’t let you quit!
 This could be a loved one, best friend, workout partner, or a coach.